nnamanx/tank-robot-pathfinding-using-a-star-and-greedy-search/README.md

 🔹 Pathfinding isn’t just about speed—heuristics can sometimes mislead.
 🔹 Hardware debugging is a test of patience. 🛠️
-🔹 Exploring AI in robotics is incredibly fun!
+🔹 Exploring AI in robotics is incredibly fun.😄